Loans Calculator Guide

 8. Star Ratings

-CANSTAR CANNEX star ratings are a consumer-friendly benchmark that help you compare financial products based on their rates and features.
+Star ratings are a benchmark that help you compare financial products based on their rates and features.
 We evaluate literally thousands of products from hundreds of finance institutions.
 Products offering superior value are awarded five stars.

-Only the top 5% of products scored using the CANSTAR CANNEX star ratings methodology are awarded the prestigious five star status.
-As a consumer, this is your guarantee of a high-performance product.
+Only the top 5% of products are awarded the prestigious five star status, indicating a high-performance product.